Dip9143/Lab-Notebook-Group-9/README.md

 ## Repository Contents

 - `main.tex`: The LaTeX source file for the lab notebook.
-- `main.pdf`: The compiled PDF version of the lab notebook (generated from the LaTeX source).
+- `lab_notebook.pdf`: The compiled PDF version of the lab notebook (generated from the LaTeX source).
 - `README.md`: This file.

 ## Lab Notebook Sections